Is your daily life filled with struggle? Are you prone to feeling stressed, out of sorts, and just plain unhappy?

 Peace comes when you say “Yes!” to the reality of all your experiences with openness and and grace.

-When you stand squarely in the possibility of peace, anything can arise, and you – peaceful and accepting – are not disturbed.
+When you stand squarely in the possibility of peace, anything can arise, and you, as the ground of being, are not disturbed.

-If what you expect doesn’t happen, you are primed for disappointment or frustration.
-Expectations are in conflict with life and make you resist what is naturally offered to you.
+If what you expect doesn’t happen, you are primed for disappointment and frustration.
+Expectations are in conflict with life and make you resist what is being offered to you.

 Recognize when expectations have taken over your thoughts.
 Reconnect with your longing for a peaceful life, let the filter of expectations go, and take things in exactly as they are.

 If you evaluate everything according to your needs and desires, you are bound to feel hurt.
 Rarely, are people actually trying to hurt you.
-The situation has simply triggered an old feeling that you are lacking something.
+You feel that way because the situation has triggered a young feeling in you about being unnoticed, unheard, or unloved.

 Explore this feeling to its root by letting go of the story and experiencing the sensations in your body.
-You will find that underneath the sense that something is unfulfilled in you is an ocean of abundance.
-Life is always so generous with more love available than you could ever imagine.
+Take care of that young part of you that needs your love and care.

-Use feeling hurt as an opportunity to explore within, and your relationships will be so much more harmonious.
+Use feeling hurt as an opportunity to explore within rather than blaming someone else, and your relationships will be much more harmonious.

 Arguing your viewpoint brings suffering to your everyday life.
-If you need to be right, you will see others as wrong.
+If you are attached to being right, you will see others as wrong.
 You will react to their opinion and try to change their perspective.
-Needing to be right is all about resistance.
+Needing to be right is all about resistance and separation.

 Instead, bring to mind your desire for peace.
 Does needing to be right serve?
 What options do you have besides pushing your point?

-Try deep listening to understand the other’s point of view.
+Be curious instead of right.
+Listen deeply to understand the other’s point of view, and ask questions.
 Lovingly, with an open and generous heart, let others have their way.
 Decide to be close and connected instead of right.

 Peace will pour into your life like a waterfall.